BASIN-3D/basin3d/README.md

      pytest

-Run the tests with covera
+Run the tests with coverage

     pytest --cov=basin3d